 Coffing joined McDonald’s in 1985 from Golin/Harris Communications, where she specialized in food and consumer marketing.
 Coffing previously worked at Stephan and Brady Advertising and Regal Ware, Inc. concentrating on retail promotions, reputation management and marketing oriented communications.

 Coffing is the recipient of numerous top industry awards and McDonald’s recognition, including the McDonald’s Presidents’ Award, which is annually awarded to the organization’s top one percent of employees, and McDonald’s Team and Circle of Excellence Awards.
 She received the Lifetime Achievement Award from the Publicity Club of Chicago in 2016, and prior to that, the Distinguished Senior Leader Award from the Public Relations Society, Chicago Chapter.

-She is a member of both the Board of Advisors of the Plank Center for Leadership in Public Relations and the Public Relations Society of America, Chicago Chapter; on the Executive Committee of the Board of Visitors of the University of Wisconsin School of Human Ecology; and a member of the Arthur Page Society.
+She is vice-chair of the Board of Advisors, Plank Center for Leadership in Public Relations; co-chair of the Senior Leader’s Committee, Public Relations Society of America, Chicago Chapter Board; member of the Executive Committee of the Board of Visitors, University of Wisconsin School of Human Ecology; and a member of the Arthur Page Society.

 Chief Executive Officer & Managing Director